tweidinger/QT-Heap-Render-POC/README.md

 ```

 In certain applications this image file is rendered
 and possibly exposed to third parties.
+An example would be a older
+version of `qutebrowser` with non-default flags to enable
+parsing these quite old image formats.

 The information rendered in the image are the raw heap bits shown as a monochrome
 image.
 These can be reversed by converting the pixel data into binary format.
 Afterwards secrets or other information leaks can be searched.

 ![heap_sample_image.jpg](heap_sample_image.jpg)

-The issue seemed to be introduced in this [commit](https://github.com/qt/qtbase/commit/1a63409579ff0e9ce524c09701c1ef8bd2d99f25/src/gui/image/qppmhandler.cpp).
+The issues seemed to be introduced in this [commit](https://github.com/qt/qtbase/commit/1a63409579ff0e9ce524c09701c1ef8bd2d99f25/src/gui/image/qppmhandler.cpp).

 Another related vulnerability, which was present at the time of investigation
 was that even correct `pbm` (ascii mode) images were parsed and rendered incorrectly, also leaking heap data.